 - I always make my own breadcrumbs by pulsing toast in the food processor.
 Two standard-sized pieces of toast will give you about a cup of breadcrumbs.

-- Instead of all the dried herbs listed above, you can use 6 tbsp of a premixed Italian herb seasoning.
+- Instead of all the dried herbs listed above, you can use 6 tablespoon of a premixed Italian herb seasoning.

 - If you don't have pine nuts or want a more budget-friendly option, you can use sunflower seeds.